William Bernard Ullathorne

-William Bernard Ullathorne (7 May 1806 – 21 March 1889) was an English prelate who held high offices in the Roman Catholic Church during the nineteenth century.
+William Bernard Ullathorne (7 May 1806 – 21 March 1889) was an English Catholic prelate who served as Bishop of Birmingham from 1850 to 1888.
+He was a member of the Benedictines.

 Early life

-Ullathorne was born in Pocklington, East Riding of Yorkshire, the eldest of ten children of William Ullathorne, a prosperous businessman with interests in groceries, draperies and spirits, and Hannah (née Longstaff), who converted to Roman Catholicism when she married.
+Ullathorne was born in Pocklington, East Riding of Yorkshire, the eldest of ten children of William Ullathorne and Hannah (née Longstaff), who converted to Roman Catholicism when she married.
 When he was nine years of age, Ullathorne's family relocated to Scarborough, where he began his schooling.
+He left school at age twelve to manage the accounts at his father's business and later worked as a cabin boy.
 He was a descendant of Saint Thomas More through his great-grandmother, Mary More.

-At 12 he was taken from school and placed in his father's office to learn the management of accounts.
-The intention was to send him to school again, but Ullathorne wished to go to sea, and at the age of 15, with his parents' permission, he made the first of several voyages to the Baltic Sea and Mediterranean.
-While attending Mass in Memel he experienced something in the nature of a conversion, and on his return asked the mate if he had any religious books.
-Ullathorne was given a translation of Marsollier's Life of St Jane Frances de Chantal, which deepened his religious devotion.
-At the end of this voyage he returned home.
-In February 1823, aged 16, he was sent to Downside School, near Bath, where he was mentored by John Bede Polding, afterwards the first Archbishop of Sydney, who influenced him greatly.

 Priesthood

 In 1823 Ullathorne entered the monastery of Downside Abbey, taking the vows in 1825, taking the additional name "Bernard", after Bernard of Clairvaux.
 He was ordained priest in 1831, and in 1832 went to New South Wales as vicar-general to Bishop William Placid Morris (1794–1872), whose jurisdiction extended over the Australian missions.

+Ullathorne was Vicar General of New South Wales from 1832 to 1841, taking charge of St. Mary's parish and church upon his arrival in Sydney, and worked quickly to close divisions among the Catholics.

 It was mainly Ullathorne who caused Pope Gregory XVI to establish the hierarchy in Australia.
 In 1836, Bede Polding sent Ullathorne back to Britain, to recruit more Benedictines.
+While in England, he presented a report on The Catholic Mission in Australia (1837), and in 1838 was summoned to give evidence before the House of Commons Transportation Committee regarding his 1836 pamphlet,The Horrors of Transportation.
+Ullathorne had visited the penal colony on Norfolk Island and had seen first hand the cruelty of the convict transportation system.

-While in England, he visited Ireland, where he met Mary Aikenhead.
-He returned to Australia in 1838 with five Sisters of Charity.
+He also visited Ireland, where he met Mary Aikenhead and later return to Australia in 1838 with five Sisters of Charity.

 Ullathorne returned to England in 1841, suffering what Judith F Champ says would in modern terminology be described as "burnout".
 He then took charge of the Roman Catholic mission at Coventry, where he recovered his health and spirits.

 Ullathorne had turned down bishoprics in Hobart, Adelaide, and Perth as he did not wish to return to Australia.
 In 1847 he was consecrated bishop as Vicar Apostolic of the Western District, in succession to Bishop C.M.
 Baggs (1806–1845), but was transferred to the Central District in the following year.
 Ullathorne helped found St Osburg's Church in Coventry.